iiroki/3rd-party-jwt-auth-kinde/README.md

 **Required Kinde resources:**
 - Kinde account and business
-- At least one application ("SPA or Mobile Application")
+- An application ("SPA or Mobile Application")
+- An API that's linked to the application
-- At least one user.
+- At least one user
+- (OPTIONAL: Social logins)

 ### Server